 Proximity adjustment factors were developed based on the assumption that a toxic air contaminant is being emitted from a stack and disperses through the atmosphere in a simple manner.
 Pollutants will disperse differently at sites that have close receptors or complex terrain or if emissions are fugitive in nature instead of being emitted from a stack.
-To ensure that the prioritization score is conservative, proximity adjustment factors should not be used to calculate the prioritization score when one or more of these conditions is present at a site.
+To ensure that the prioritization score is conservative, a proximity adjustment factor of 1 will be used to calculate the prioritization score when one or more of these conditions is present at a site.